-The deposits other than cash equivalents are cash deposits held in a single 100 day notice account.
-The Company cannot access this cash without giving 100 day notice to the financial institution holding the funds.
-This investment is valued at fair value and the Company receives monthly statements at the period end to confirm the balances held.
+The deposits other than cash equivalents are cash deposits held in a 100 day notice account and a series of short-term (less than 6 months) money market term deposits denominated in South African Rand.
+The Company cannot instantly access these deposits and must give the required notice period or wait until the maturity of the term deposit.
+These investments are valued at amortised cost which equates to fair value and the Company receives monthly statements at the period end to confirm the balances held.